 - You are a citizen or permanent resident alien of a country or political area other than the United States with a residence outside the United States to which you expect to return, and

 - Either are, or propose to be, a temporary alien in the United States.
 This page briefly outlines admissions requirements for all international students.

 International applicants must present evidence of English competency.

-An English Proficiency exam is required, unless a student meets one of two critera
+An English proficiency exam is required, unless a student meets one of two criteria: